 - How he prepared for the Bourne films

 - Matt’s relationship to his big brother

 - How Matt deals with failure and anger

-You’re returning in your trademark role of agent Jason Bourne, who has a lot of anger issues.
-Do you share that with him?
+THE RED BULLETIN: You’re returning in your trademark role of agent Jason Bourne, who has a lot of anger issues.
+Do you share these?

 MATT DAMON: Let’s say I carry a lot of myself into a role like this.
 Life can be frustrating at times.

-For example, in the past, it was really frustrating as a friend to see Ben Affleck mischaracterized so often and so blithely by so many people.
-Fortunately, no one is ever going to roll their eyes again when I suggest that he’s a really talented guy.
+For example, in the past, it was really frustrating as a friend to see Ben Affleck mischaracterised so often and so blithely by so many people.
+Fortunately, no one ever is going to roll their eyes again when I suggest that he’s a really talented guy.
 And my kids can also frustrate me no end.